TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 - Read more about [Flux](https://github.com/influxdata/platform/tree/master/query)

 ## How to begin writing queries in grafana
-1. Open the dashboard you wish to work with and create the panel and open the panel editor
+1. Open the dashboard wished to be worked with and create the panel and open the panel editor
 2. Click the drop down menu for `Data Sources`, and click the `influx-flux` data source to select it as the datasource for this panel
 3. The query editor will switch to a flux IDE
-    > Be wary, any enter key press will cause your query to run, use shift+enter to produce a return character.
+    > Be wary, any enter key press will cause the query to run, use shift+enter to produce a return character.
 Also the Grafana IDE autocompletion is very aggressive with a press of the tab key autocompleting several lines of query at a time

 ## Testing
 - Flux has built in testing, but currently only [`assertEquals()`](https://docs.influxdata.com/flux/v0.12/functions/tests/assertequals/) to test queries inline, this can only be done at runtime of the flux query, this may be able to be automated via url queries to influxdb, but further investigation will need to be done